idaholab/moose/modules/doc/content/application_usage/restart_recover.md

 - +Restart+: Running a simulation that uses data from a previous simulation.
 Data in this context is very broad, it can mean spatial field data, non-spatial variables or postprocessors, or stateful object data.
 Usually the previous and new simulations use different input files.
 - +Recover+: Resuming an existing simulation either due to a fault or other premature termination.
 - +Solution File+: A mesh format containing field data in addition to the mesh (i.e. a normal output file).
 - +Checkpoint+: A snapshot of the simulation data including all meshes, solutions, and stateful object data.
 Typically one checkpoint is stored in several different files.
-A checkpoint is always created at every test, but isn't written to by default.
 - +N to N+: In a restart context, this means the number of processors for the previous and current simulations must match.
 - +N to M+: In a restart context, different numbers of processors may be used for the previous and current simulations.